FOSS-Supremacy/OpenLiberty/README.md

 If we successfully load the GTA San Andreas files, we could start a GTA San Andreas reimplementation on the Godot engine.

 Similar to what the [San Andreas Unity](https://github.com/in0finite/SanAndreasUnity) project did, but the Unity engine is closed-source.

+## Why Godot?

+The Godot engine allows you to save a lot of time in development because of the node system, where the relationship between the game components is very easily and fast to implement things.

+Also because of GDScript, the Godot scripting language allows you to write less code to implement things.

 ## Screenshots